 Minimum and maximum award amounts are identified in the NOFA.

-The Eligible Applicant must demonstrate that the grant will not result in a profit that exceeds the commercially reasonable range for other developments of similar size and level of risk.

-The Eligible Applicant must demonstrate that Program funds are reasonably necessary for Project feasibility and no other source of funding is reasonably available.
+The Eligible Applicant must show in the development budget that Program funds are reasonably necessary for the Capital Improvement Project feasibility and no other source of compatible funding is reasonably available as evidenced in the application development budget.

-The Eligible Applicant must demonstrate that the Qualifying Infill Project or the housing to be developed in the Qualifying Infill Area, as proposed in the application, is financially feasible as evidenced by documentation such as, but not limited to, a market study, Project proforma, sources and uses statement, or other feasibility documentation that is standard industry practice for the type of proposed housing development.
+The Eligible Applicant must demonstrate in the application development budget that the Qualifying Infill Project(s), as proposed in the application, is financially feasible as evidenced by documentation such as, but not limited to, a market study, Project proforma, sources and uses statement, or other feasibility documentation that is standard industry practice for the type of proposed housing development.

 Where the Qualifying Infill Project is receiving low-income housing tax credits, the Recipient may provide Program funds to the Developer of the Qualifying Infill Project in the form of a zero percent deferred payment loan, with a term of at least 55 years.
 The loan may be secured by a deed of trust, which may be recorded with the local county recorder’s office, provided the beneficiary of the loan shall not under any circumstances exercise any remedy, including, without limitation, foreclosure, under the deed of trust without the prior written consent of the Department, in its sole and absolute discretion.
 The loan may not be sold, assigned, assumed, conveyed, or transferred to any third party without prior written Department approval in its sole and absolute discretion.
-For Projects assisted by other Department funding programs, repayment of the loan between the Recipient and the Developer shall be limited to (1) no repayments to the Recipient until the maturity date or (2) repayment only from “distributions” from the Project within the meaning of 25 CCR section 8301(i).
+For Projects assisted by other Department funding programs, repayment of the loan between the Recipient and the Developer shall be limited to (1) no repayments to the Recipient until the maturity date or (2) repayment only from distributions from the Project within the meaning of 25 CCR section 8301(i).
 The Recipient shall be responsible for all aspects of establishing and servicing the loan.
 The provisions governing the loan shall be entirely consistent with these Guidelines and all documents required by the Department with respect to the use and disbursement of Program funds.
 All documents governing the loan between the Recipient and the Developer borrower shall contain all the terms and conditions set forth in this subdivision and shall be subject to the review and approval of the Department prior to making the loan.
 This subdivision shall apply to any Qualifying Infill Project receiving low-income housing tax credits regardless of the date of the Program award.

 Conditions precedent to the first disbursement of Program funds shall include receipt of all required public agency entitlements and all required funding commitments for any proposed Qualifying Infill Project supported by the Capital Improvement Project.

+A city, county, city and county, public housing authority, or redevelopment agency that has jurisdiction over a Qualifying Infill Area and applies for funding jointly with an “owners’ association”, shall submit documentation from the local permitting authority demonstrating that the actual number of permitted housing units associated with the Qualifying Infill Project is equal to or greater than the number of housing units in the application.

 Funds will be disbursed as progress payments for approved eligible costs incurred subject to the requirements of these Guidelines.